andrus/wowodc2016-bootique-cayenne-linkrest/README.md

 A simple Bootique/Cayenne/LinkRest app created live at WOWODC 2016.

+TODO: link to the presentation video once that becomes available.

 ## Prerequisites - MySQL setup

 I used Docker on OSX with Kitematic (but you don't have to) :